cm-auto/gitweb-release-downloader/README.md

 By default it will only print the latest release, which is not a prerelease.\
 You can change this with the `--count` and `--prerelease` flag.

-To query assets of a repository
+To query assets of a repository:

 ```bash
 grd query assets "github.com/VSCodium/vscodium"